 It’s easy to give into temptation.
 It’s easy to ignore that Christ is on the throne.
 It’s easy to set up our own imperial cults that code our own baser desires.
-Voices within our congregations will claim thst the biggest threat facing our churches is same-sex marriage, or radical Islam, or liberals.
+Voices within our congregations will claim that the biggest threat facing our churches is same-sex marriage, or radical Islam, or liberals or conservatives.
 I suspect the greatest threat is a more insidious thing.

 It’s Christendom’s Empire facing down the power of God’s Kingdom.

 It’s the structures that have given in to the wilderness temptations beating down those who resisted those same temptations.

 It’s praising Christ as King but following someone else because we think they’re going to save us and our faith.